Informazioni sul volo

 - We recommend you to keep your contact details up to date by editing phone number and email address in Manage booking.

 - We suggest you clearly label all your baggage, inside and out, with your name and contact details, such as a mobile number and email address.

-- As the flights may be full, and the space for carry-on baggage onboard is limited, it pays off to pack carry-on baggage light and tight.
+- As the flights may be full, and the space for carry-on baggage is limited onboard, it pays off to pack light and tight.

 - If you are travelling with your family and especially with small children, check our Travelling with children on finnair.com for more tips.